Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Barcodes as diagrams

-\paragraph{Barcodes} Generalizing the definition in \cite{bauer2015induced}, we say a \emph{multiset representation} consists of sets $S$ and $X$, called the \emph{base set} and the \emph{indexing set} respectively, together with a subset $T\subseteq S\times X$ such that for each $s\in S$ there exists an index $x\in X$ with $(s,x)\in T$.
-For $s\in S$, the \emph{multiplicity} of $s$ in $T$ is the cardinality of $\{x\in X\mid (s,x)\in T\}$.
-In \cite{bauer2015induced}, we considered a more restrictive definition of a multiset representation, where the indexing set was required to be a prefix of the natural numbers, but this more general definition will be convenient here.
+\begin{definition}[Multiset representations] We say a \emph{multiset representation} is a subset $T\subseteq S\times X$ of sets $S$ and $X$, called the \emph{base set} and the \emph{indexing set} respectively.
+For $s\in S$, the \emph{multiplicity} of $s$ in $T$ is the cardinality of the \emph{local indexing set} $X_s = \{x\in X\mid (s,x)\in T\}$.
+In \cite{bauer2015induced}, we considered a more restrictive definition of a multiset representation, where the indexing set $X$ is $\mathbb N=\{1,2,3,\ldots\}$ and each local indexing set $X_s$ is required to be a prefix of $\mathbb N$; we refer to this as a \emph{natural multiset representation}.
+(Using the more general definition here allows us to establish the link between barcodes and matching diagrams without imposing any cardinality conditions on the matching diagrams.) \end{definition}

 Let $T$ and $T'$ be multiset representations with the same indexing set $S$ and respective base sets $X$ and $X'$.
 We say $T'$ \emph{reindexes} $T$, and write $T\cong T'$, if there exists a bijection $f:T\to T'$ such that for all $(s,x)\in T$, $f(s,x)=(s,x')$ for some $x'\in X'$.
 Note that $\cong$ is an equivalence relation on multiset representations.